Safe Homemade Dog Treats: Easy, Healthy Recipes You Can Trust

 Why this works:

 Pumpkin + oats = digestion-friendly and filling.
+Pumpkin firms stools and supports gut health; oats provide slow-release energy.

 Homemade Puppy Treats (Extra Soft)